-A number of drugs that act on the nervous system are administered by the intrathecal route.
+Several drugs that act on the nervous system are administered by the intrathecal route.
 The main application is in anesthesia and management of pain.
-This route has the advantage of bypassing the blood-brain barrier for drugs with poor penetration into the central nervous system.
-A number of other indications are discussed, including intrathecal chemotherapy for carcinomatous meningitis and chronic pain.
+This route has the advantage of bypassing the blood-brain barrier for drugs with poor penetration into the central nervous system, and an intrathecal antisense drug, nusinersen, has been approved for the treatment of spinal muscular atrophy.
+Several other indications are discussed, including intrathecal chemotherapy for carcinomatous meningitis and chronic pain.

-• Intrathecal drug administration is the introduction of a therapeutic substance into the cerebrospinal fluid by injection into the subarachnoid space of the spinal cord in order to bypass the blood-brain barrier.
+• Intrathecal drug administration is the introduction of a therapeutic substance into the cerebrospinal fluid by injection into the subarachnoid space of the spinal cord to bypass the blood-brain barrier.

 • The main indications are for anesthesia and pain management.

 • Adverse effects associated with this route of administration and complications of the devices used for this purpose should be noted.